mfaustin/ProjectOne558/README.md

 }
 ```

-Example `getOneBerryData` usage with output.
+Examples of `getOneBerryData` usage with output.

 ``` r
 getOneBerryData(34,"full")